marifarwi/Soilpunk_joulethief/README.md

 ##### Collective exercises to set the scene for this workshop:

-The purpose of the following exercises is to exchange associations and thoughts about communication protocols in different contexts (walkie talkies, telephones, smoke signals, secret communication with classmates during exams, serial/SPI/I2C communication between computer chips, IP, interactions at the water coffee machine) and to get a collective sense of what the knowledge and interest are of the group in relation to the topic of *alternative communication protocols*.
+The purpose of the following exercises is to exchange associations and thoughts about communication protocols in different contexts (walkie talkies, telephones, smoke signals, secret communication with classmates during exams, serial/SPI/I2C communication between computer chips, IP, interactions at the coffee machine) and to get a collective sense of what the knowledge and interest are of the group in relation to the topic of *alternative communication protocols*.
 We do not expect prior knowledge or answers/solutions to problems but depart from and work with the imagination and fascinations of the respective groups.

 Hopefully by the end of the exercises we have to accumulated a collective vocabulary that sets into motion a direction for the communication protocols you will be making!